lopez-christian/IMDb-Web-Scraping-Project/README.md

 ## Flatiron School Module 1 Project: IMDb Web Scraping

 # Data Scraping the TOP 250 films of all-time in IMDb.
-Initially sorted by number of votes in descending order.
+Sorted by number of votes in descending order.

 This project incorporates some data scraping, data wrangling, data cleaning, and visualizations.